Aliases for MYL5 Gene

 This gene encodes one of the myosin light chains, a component of the hexameric ATPase cellular motor protein myosin.
 Myosin is composed of two heavy chains, two nonphosphorylatable alkali light chains, and two phosphorylatable regulatory light chains.
 This gene product, one of the regulatory light chains, is expressed in fetal muscle and in adult retina, cerebellum, and basal ganglia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYL5 Gene

-MYL5 (Myosin, Light Chain 5, Regulatory) is a Protein Coding gene.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
+MYL5 (Myosin Light Chain 5) is a Protein Coding gene.
+Among its related pathways are ERK Signaling and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include calcium ion binding and structural constituent of muscle.
-An important paralog of this gene is MYL12A.
+An important paralog of this gene is MYLPF.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.